zhangbiaomath/zhangbiaomath.github.io/index.md

 I work on the field of combinatorial polynomials with only real zeros.
 I am also interested in combinatorial problems connected with other areas such as symmetric functions, and representation theory.

-I am a lecturer at the Tianjin Normal University.
 I am now a visiting scholar at the University of Pennsylvania where my mentor was [James Haglund](https://www.math.upenn.edu/~jhaglund/) from August 2018 to Augut 2019.
 I received my Ph.D. in June 2015 from Nankai University under the guidance of [Arthur L.B.
 Yang](http://www.combinatorics.net.cn/homepage/yang/).